 While you can see that there are plenty of zero waste shops around, sometimes it’s just easier to buy online.
 Zero Waste Club is here to help with their weekly deliveries of organic food delivered in paper bags and plastic-free packaging.

-Where health food and zero waste meet you’ll find this great shop.
+Where health food and zero waste meet you’ll find this great north London shop.
 While not fully packaging free yet, they have plenty on offer for you to refill to your heart’s content.
 As well as spices, grains, beans and nuts they also have pasta, toiletries and cleaning product refills.

 Alas, only open on Saturdays, this lovely zero waste place sets up at Crystal Palace Food Market to offer people all their unpackaged organic food.
 There’s a discount if you bring your own container, as well!